 Location: Peak District

-Course Numbers: Minimum 4 participants on the 2 day course.
+Course Numbers: Maximum 6 participants (minimum 4 people) on the 2 day course.

 Cost is £80.00 per person on this 2 day course.